glederrey/nBody-PHPC-2016-EPFL/README.md

 The purpose of this project was to test these two algorithms (Brute-Force and Barnes-Hut) and then test their parallel version.

+You can find the video showing some results for a simulation with 1 million bodies here: https://www.youtube.com/watch?v=h0nFjeHjKYs.
+The video was done for the presentation.

 ### Report and Slides

 You can find the Proposal of the project, the Final Report and the Slides for the presentation in the folder *Latex*.
-This slides are not done yet.

 ### Compiling the C++ code